AdobeDocs/marketo.en/help/marketo/getting-started/implementing-a-new-marketo-engage-instance/database-checklist.md

   <tr>
     <td>Bounced Email Addresses </td>
     <td><li>Define your criteria for bounced email addresses.</li>
-    <li>Review the people in Email Invalid category and if their emails need be <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/email-marketing/deliverability/hard-and-soft-bounces-in-email.html" target="_blank">manually reset</a>.</li></td>
+    <li>Review the people in the 'Email Invalid' category and determine if their emails need be <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/email-marketing/deliverability/hard-and-soft-bounces-in-email.html" target="_blank">manually reset</a>.</li></td>
   </tr>
   <tr>
     <td>Possible Duplicates</td>